abhisheksingh87/starter-cookbook/content/common/recipes.md

 ### Got it.
 How can I contribute to the cookbook?

 Continue reading this recipe.

-## Create Your Copy of the Project
+### Create Your Copy of the Project

 You do not need to be a member of this project to make contributions.

 *NOTE:* This will walk you through setting up a triangular workflow.
 It is one of a few common version control workflows.
-This one is well-suited for projects like the cookbook that are [innersourced](/recipes/innersource) and require changes through merge requests from other repos.
+This one is well-suited for projects like the cookbook that are _innersourced_ and require changes through merge requests from other repos.
 A different workflow may be more appropriate for projects of which you are a member.

-The triangular workflow uses two separate copies of the repository that you control: one on your workstation and one in GitLab.
+The triangular workflow uses two separate copies of the repository that you control: one on your workstation and one in GitHub.

 ![Triangular Workflow](/images/recipes/triangular-workflow.png)
 [Image source.](https://github.blog/2015-07-29-git-2-5-including-multiple-worktrees-and-triangular-workflows/#improved-support-for-triangular-workflows)